sangeeta97/ccs_find/README.md

 # How to use it

-* To use it as GUI tool; Please on your terminal and follow the instructions.
+* To use it as GUI tool; install on your terminal and follow the instructions.
 ```
 python gui.py
 ```